RADIOLOGY WORKFLOW SOLUTIONS

 Data subject rights

-• Right to information
+• Right of access

 • Right to restriction of processing

-• Right to object to processing
+• Right of objection to processing

 • Right to data portability.

-You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.
-However, you also have the option of contacting (also confidentially) our company data protection officer.
-If you have given us consent (Art.
+You may object to the processing of your personal data wherever the processing is based on the balancing of interests (Art.
 6 para.
-1 p.
-1 lit. a GDPR), you can revoke this at any time with effect for the future.
-Insofar as we base the processing of your personal data on the balance of interests (Art.
-6 para.
-1 p.
-1 lit. f GDPF), you may object to the processing.
-When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will review the merits of the case and either discontinue or adapt the data processing or show you our compelling legitimate grounds on the basis of which we will continue the processing.
+1 s.
+1 lit. f GDPR).
+When exercising such an objection, we ask you to provide us with the reasons why you do not want your personal data to be processed in the manner carried out by us.
+In the event of your justified objection, we will review the merits of the case and either cease or adjust our processing of data or state our compelling reasons for continuing that are worthy of protection on the basis of which we will continue the processing.
 You can object to the processing of your personal data for advertising purposes at any time.

-Obligation to provide data
+Obligation to the provision of data

 Does automated decision-making or profiling take place?